Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 * Currently we are accepting contributions in **C, C++, Java, Python and JavaScript**.
 * Use meaningful variable, method and function names and comments.
 * No profanity.
-* If you feel you can improve upon an implementation( with regard to coding practices, complexity), then you can submit your code keeping in mind the File & Folder Naming Guidelines.
+* If you feel you can improve upon an implementation( with regard to coding practices, complexity), then you can submit your code keeping in mind the File & Folder Naming Guidelines.<br><br>
-<br>Please NOTE: In case, same implementation of an algorithm is submitted by someone else and it gets accepted, then your contribution won't be merged ( to avoid duplicates ).
+Please NOTE: In case, same implementation of an algorithm is submitted by someone else and it gets accepted, then your contribution won't be merged ( to avoid duplicates ).

 ## Various Ways to Contribute:
 * implementing new algorithms in the repo, under the right section.
 Make a new section for it if it doesn't fall under any section.
 Make sure that your implementation works.
 * optimizing or improving the existing algorithms.
 * adding a different solution for the problem.
-* finding and fixing bugs.<br>
+* finding and fixing bugs.<br><br>
 Also NOTE: In case an issue already exists regarding your pull request make sure to # (hashtag) the issue number (eg: #1)
 __________________________________